home page (page 1)

 one place or point from another - all is uniform and

-indistinguishable spatial, metric, and energetic symmetry.
+indistinguishable spatial, metric, and energetic

-gravitational field pointing to the particle's location
+is the gravitational field pointing to the particle's

-organizes the formerly featureless space around the
+field organizes the formerly featureless space around

-succession of moving locations (or evolving, cooling
+an endless succession of moving locations (or evolving,

-energy states) will dimensionally indicate the "center of
+cooling energy states) will dimensionally indicate the

-mass" of any form of bound energy.
+"center of mass" of any form of bound energy.